-- Live music including tour management and booking, concert promotion and production and venue management
+- Live music including tour management and booking, concert promotion and production, and venue management

-- Music publishing and administration including positions in copyright collection societies, industry trade organizations, copyright administration, music licensing and music supervision
+- Music publishing and administration including positions in copyright collection societies, industry trade organizations, copyright administration, music licensing, and music supervision

 - Digital music management including streaming services, social networks and online music retail

-- Music production including recording services
+- Music production including live and recording services